priyanshtaneja/springfest-website/README.md

 # Spring Fest Jamia
-The website for Spring Fest Jamia (2018).
+This is website for Spring Fest Jamia (2018).
 This is intended to be a single page site with all the contents and features neatly arranged so as to generate interest.

 ## How to contribute